 Southwestern Energy CASH SECURED PUT SALE

-HIGH PROBABILITY 5% potential return in less than four weeks
+HIGH PROBABILITY 8% potential return in three weeks

 Volatility is OPPORTUNITY…

 The crucial measure of payoff for an investment is RETURN on RISK.

 Controlling and quantifying risk is the primary job of an investor.
 Once the worst case scenario is determined downside exposure to ANY possible event is calculated in dollar terms and financial impact on the portfolio only then can participation be weighed

 Risk and Probability are the factors that can be controlled using options as the most positive attributes.
 The super leverage benefit is secondary to the ability to know the maximum cost of any potential catastrophic stock move.

 Southwestern energy had dropped from near $30 last May to $5 in December.
 The stock slam had seen a $25 more than 80% decline in less than a year.

 SWN trade has tracked from $5 to $10 in the past weeks with a pullback from the February peak.
 The midpoint support stands at $7.

 An upside breakout of the sideways range targets $15.